shebuildsrobots/dynamixel_dress/README.md

 # Dynamixel Dress
 A self-twirling dress using Dynamixel motors.
+See [@shebuildsrobots on Instagram](https://www.instagram.com/p/DJCHeUfxoji/) for a demo!

 Materials:
 *  2x ROBOTIS 2XL430-W250-T DYNAMIXELS